 - Extensive documentation and academic work

-Along the way the prospective student will have canoed hundreds of miles, spent months living the woods life, spent weeks in a wall tent in bitter cold conditions, become proficient in the guiding arts and developed their skills to a level where they’re ready to instruct others.
-Part of this is taking background knowledge from the student level to the instructor level.
+Along the way the prospective student will have canoed hundreds of miles, spent months living the woods life, become proficient in the guiding arts and developed their skills to a level where they’re ready to instruct others.
 Learning must be documented.

 Specific Curriculum & Requirements

 When you register for a course you’ll receive all of the specific requirements for the certification.
 These will include some or all fo the following:

 - Benchmarks (Crafts, Skills, Meals, Number Of Repetitions, etc.)

 No Social Promotion

 Social Promotion is the practice of promoting a student to the next grade level, or granting a certificate, regardless of skill mastery in the belief that it will promote self-esteem.
 Regardless of how well we get along, what a great person you are, how much experience you have, or what you’ve done in your life up to this point, we do not socially promote.
 We have strict requirements and they must be met.
 Because we wouldn’t want to devalue the achievement of people who have completed the JMBS certifications in the past, we will not make exceptions on the requirements.
 Making exceptions cheapens the achievements of everyone involved.

 Can I finish the requirements for the Certification at home after the course?
 No. As this is a standards-based certification, completion at home raises many problems and questions.
 First, how do we verify that a skill meets the standard required?
 Second, being able to finish at home allows a person to not use their time wisely and still receive the certification at the end of the process.
 This is not something we want to encourage.
 All of the people who have completed the certifications in the past have done so during the course at the field school.